crums-io/skipledger/docs/mrsl_manual.md

       ],
       "date_format": "EEE, d MMM yyyy HH:mm:ss Z z"
     }

 ### state

 This just prints the last line output by the *sum* command without the brackets.

+### verify

+Verifies that the hashes of all known rows in a given set of morsel files are the same, or otherwise consistent with *some* historical ledger.
+There are 2 "success" states: `OK` and `PARTIAL`.
+This is because the hash of the last few row numbers in a morsel may not be referenced from a morsel capturing the later state of the ledger at a much higher row number.
+(In most cases use cases, this doesn't matter: the rows with source data are usually referenceable from a "higher" morsel, if their row numbers are "sufficiently" distant from (less than) the highest row number recorded in the morsel.)

+So `PARTIAL` is usual.
+However, the rows that can't be proven from the morsel with the highest row row number are still listed:

+    $ mrsl chinook-state-1380.mrsl verify chinook-0.4/chinook-778-777-776-775-.mrsl
+    PARTIAL
+    Hashes are consistent; but the lineage of the following rows cannot be established from the last row [1380]:
+      1224
+      1228
+      1230

+    Lineage by Hi Row #:

+      HI        MORSEL                                  HASH
+      1380      chinook-state-1380.mrsl          (LHS)  b208dc..f7ae48
+      1230      chinook-778-777-776-775-.mrsl           7fc6df..ffeea0

+In the example above, any row in the morsel `chinook-778-777-776-775-.mrsl` numbered less than 1224 is still verifiable from the morsel `chinook-state-1380.mrsl` with the higher row number (1380).

+#### IMPORTANT NOTE

+Verifying that morsels agree this way *does not automatically guarantee the provenance* of (who's ledger) the historical ledger they collectively represent.
+The mechanics of verifying morsels is much the same as, say, verifying a download against it's "published" SHA-256 hash: the "provenance" of the download is dependent on <em>where</em> (e.g. the web site of record) that SHA-256 hash was published.

+*State* morsels act as rich fingerprints and are meant to be advertised (or declared) the same way a file's SHA-256 hash is.
+These morsels are compact (kilobytes in size) and only assert how the hash of the last (high) row in them is derived from the hash of earlier rows in the ledger.

 ### list